-The Arc, the American Association on Intellectual and Developmental Disabilities (AAIDD), the American Network of Community Options and Resources (ANCOR), the National Association of Councils on Developmental Disabilities (NACDD), and United Cerebral Palsy (UCP) base their public policy views on the understanding that our constituents are full citizens and full participants in our democratic society.
-We work to shape a federal/state partnership that provides benefits, supports, and services for our shared constituency.
+The Arc, the American Association on Intellectual and Developmental Disabilities (AAIDD), the American Network of Community Options and Resources (ANCOR), the National Association of Councils on Developmental Disabilities (NACDD), and United Cerebral Palsy (UCP) base our public policy views on the understanding that our constituents are full participants in our democratic society.
+We work to shape a federal/state partnership that protects their civil rights and provides benefits, supports, and services for our shared constituency.

-We envision a nation whose high expectations for all of our citizens with disabilities make possible the fulfillment of academic potential, productive employment in the community, active engagement in civic life, and full inclusion in society.
+We envision a nation whose high expectations for all people with disabilities make possible the fulfillment of academic potential, competitive employment in the community, active engagement in civic life, and full inclusion in society.

 For decades, Congress has been taking important steps to affirm and secure the right of people with disabilities to a life in the community and to achieve that vision.
-Now, even under continuing fiscal constraints, is not the time to halt that forward movement.
-The vision is not only just, but affordable.
+Now is not the time to halt that forward movement.
+The vision is based on social justice and civil rights, and is also affordable.
+All branches of the federal government play critical roles in ensuring that the civil rights of persons with disabilities are realized, and the goals below should be considered broadly on how they can be achieved through legislative, regulatory, and other administrative action.
+It is critical that the White House have a position devoted to disability outreach, engagement, and policy.
 People with disabilities want to live, learn, work, pay taxes, and be productive and fully included in their communities.
-People would rather live in the community than in nursing homes or institutions
+People would rather live in the community than in nursing homes or institutions.

-It is critical that, in all of their actions, Congress, as well as state and local governments, adhere to the principles established by landmark legislation for people with disabilities - the Individuals with Disabilities Education Act (IDEA) and the Americans with Disabilities Act (ADA).
+It is critical that, in all of their actions, Congress and the Administration, as well as state and local governments, adhere to the principles established by landmark legislation for people with disabilities - the Individuals with Disabilities Education Act (IDEA) and the Americans with Disabilities Act (ADA).
 Both of these laws embody the fundamental values eloquently expressed in the Developmental Disabilities and Bill of Rights Act: